 PLANTS OF OVERTON PARK AND FOSTER PARK, FORT WORTH

-Overton Park is distinctive in its huge bur oaks, cedar elms, American elms, hackberries, and Texas ashes, the most common species of trees (photos of park).
-Native oaks, hickories, and walnuts also are present here and there.
+Overton Park is distinctive in its huge bur oaks, cedar elms, American elms, hackberries, pecans, Texas oaks, green ashes, and Texas ashes, the most common tree species (PHOTOS OF PARK).
 To see the magnificent, thick-branched bur oaks, in particular, is worth the visit.
-Texas ash characteristically grows in drier, often rocky habitats but the trees here in the “bottom” are unmistakably that species.
-The Texas state champion (big tree, as nominated) Texas ash is in the neighborhood immediately to the east.
+Texas ash characteristically grows in drier, upland habitats (visit Oakmont Park, for example) but the trees native here in the Trinity River "bottomland” are unmistakably that species.
+The Texas state champion Texas ash (big tree, to be nominated) is in the neighborhood immediately to the east.

-Smaller and less abundant or less conspicuous native species in Overton Park, such as the soapberry, gum bumelia, Berlandier’s ash, ash-leaved maple, red mulberry, Mexican plum, and Eve’s necklace, also are beautiful and interesting to see.
-Berlandier’s ash is at the northern end of its geographic range in Tarrant and Dallas counties -- two large trees of it stand side by side at the very northern end of the paved trail, where a marker says “2.5 miles.”
-Others of the same species are scattered along the drainages, especially at the north end of the park.
+Also beautiful and interesting to see in Overton Park are smaller and less abundant (or less conspicuous) native species, such as the soapberry, gum bumelia, Berlandier’s ash, ash-leaved maple, red mulberry, Mexican plum, and Eve’s necklace.
+Berlandier’s ash is at the northern end of its geographic range in Tarrant and Dallas counties -- most of the few I've encountered are relatively small trees scattered along the drainages, especially at the north end of the park.

-To see the greatest diversity of trees, walk along the northern, east-trending spur of the trail (see map below), which closely follows the south side of the deep, natural drainage.
+To see the greatest diversity of trees, walk along the northern, east-trending spur of the trail (see MAP OF PARK), which closely follows the south side of the deep, natural drainage.
 Eve’s necklace is particularly common here.
 In most of the rest of Overton Park, the trail is divided and runs along both sides of the creek, passing close to many species.
-In Foster Park, the trees have been planted in the last 50 years, except for those immediately along one of the small drainages, as all or most of the native ones were cut prior to 1954, the last year when the area was part of a cattle ranch run by the Edwards family.
+In Foster Park, the trees have been planted in the last 50-60 years, except for those immediately along one of the small drainages, as all or most of the native ones apparently were cut prior to 1954, the last year when the area was part of a cattle ranch run by the Edwards family (see Tanglewood History).

-End-to-end, Overton and Foster parks form a narrow band that runs 2.5 miles in mostly a north-south direction (map of park6).
-A paved hike&bike trail (TH8 of the Trinity Trail system) runs the whole distance and links to the main Trinity River trail by a 0.8-mile connector (TH3), which crosses under South Hulen Street.
+End-to-end, Overton and Foster parks form a narrow band that runs 2.5 miles in mostly a north-south direction (MAP OF PARK).
+A paved hike & bike trail (TH8 of the Trinity Trail system) runs the whole distance and links to the main Trinity River trail by a 0.8-mile connector (TH3), which crosses under South Hulen Street.
 Along the main part of the park, the trail runs along both sides of “Overton Creek” and is interconnected at several points by bridges.
 At its northern end, Overton Park (with the trail) turns sharply and runs eastward for 0.6 mile along a large, natural drainage that eventually flows into the Trinity River.
 A small pond is near the south end of Foster Park, and at the very end, Kellis Park is only slightly discontinuous from Foster Park (across Granbury Road) –– bringing the total length of all three parks to nearly 3 miles.

 TREES